1bpm/csound-datacore/README.md

-# csound-memread : Memory audification/sonification for Csound on Linux
+# csound-datacore : Data audification/sonification for Csound on Linux

 ## Overview
-csound-memread provides a way to read data associated with a process ID as audio.
+csound-datacore provides a way to read data associated with a process ID as audio.
 Only Linux is supported or an OS that supports userspace reading of /proc/.../mem

 ## Requirements